CosmoStat/mccd/README.md

 It is of utmost importance that the PySAP package is correctly installed as we will be using the wavelet transforms provided by it.

+_Note: The GalSim package was removed from ``requirements.txt``, it is expected to be installed (with pip or conda) before installing the MCCD package._

 ## Installation

 After installing all the dependencies one can perform the MCCD package installation: